free things to do in New York City

 Workshop | Morning Meditation

 Balance mind, body, and spirit in this Primordial Sound Meditation led by an instructor.
-Work with a personal mantra, a specific sound or vibration.
-Take part in a regular meditation practice that lowers blood pressure, reduces stress, and strengthens the immune system.
+Work with a more personal mantra, a specific sound or vibration.
+Take part in a regular meditation practice that lowers blood pressure, reduces stress, and strengthens the immune system. less

 New York City, NY; NYC